smartheim/core/readme.md

 In-depth explanations are given on https://openhabx.com.
 A quick run down on the architecture follows.

-`ohx-core` is a static https file server for web-uis, and a thin supervisor for software containers (it uses the `docker` or `podman` CLI interface internally) to install, start and manage OHX Addons.
+`ohx-core` is a static https file server for web-uis, and a thin supervisor for software containers (it uses the `docker` or `podman` CLI interface internally) to install, start and manage OHX Addons and access Addon logs.
 - It generates a self-signed https certificate if none is found at start up and redirects http requests to https.
 - It provides a REST-like access (GET/POST/PUT/DELETE) to interconnection configurations, rules, scripts, and general configuration.
-- Core also routes *Commands* between Addons and between Addons and the *Rule Engine*.
+- Core provides the interconnection service.
+  This service reacts on Addon Thing property changes and sends corresponding *Commands* to Addons.
-- It acts as a notification and log access service
+- It acts as a notification service

 `ohx-ruleengine` is an [Event, Condition, Action](https://en.wikipedia.org/wiki/Event_condition_action) rule engine.
-It uses Yaml files to express rules for easy backups, and rule sharing.
-- Addons can register additional "Events", "Conditions", "Actions" and "Transformations".
+ Addons can register additional "Events", "Conditions", "Actions" and "Transformations" types.
-  A "transformation" transforms an input value (for example an MQTT string value) into something else (for example an OHX Color Value).
-- The rule engine provides pre-defined elements.
-This includes time based "Events" via an internal scheduler, starting /stopping other rules, acting on Addon state changes and commands and starting scripts.
-- The rule engine is consciously limited but offers an extension point ("scripts").
-  Scripts can be used for "Conditions", "Actions" and "Transformations".
-  A script will be executed / compiled according to its extension.
-- A rule can be a singleton (only one rule of that type can run at a time) or run in multiple instances.
+ Please check the Rust generated documentation as well as the more detailed rule engine [readme](ruleengine/readme.md).

 `ohx-auth` is an Identity and Access Management service, based on OAuth.
 User accounts are stored in flat files.
 It also manages extern OAuth Tokens and token refreshing, like the https://openhabx.com cloud link for